stennety/mywebsite/_posts/2021-01-20-html-memory-tested.md

 + Mentioned by [The Loop](https://www.loopinsight.com/2020/12/23/html-tags-memory-test/), a blog I follow about all things Apple.
 + [Know your HTML](https://accessabilly.com/notes/know-your-html/) on Accessabilly

+**Updated:**
++ CSS Tricks mentioned it at the bottom of Newsletter #235, Subject: ’Animations Animations Animations!’

 ## HTML Tags Recalled

 Most pleasing, was the number of people mentioning discovering new HTML tags and elements they had forgotten or overlooked before.
 So the face-palming frustration of this _game_, may have some beneficial effect afterall.